 Restaurantosaurus is an intentionally kitschy dinosaur-themed restaurant (get the name?) in Walt Disney World’s Animal Kingdom.
 The menu is a mix of mostly standard American fast food, with no specific twist.
 It participates in the Disney Dining Plan and is a rare counter service restaurant that accepts Tables in Wonderland for a 20% discount.
-It’s neither a good nor bad value on the Disney Dining Plan–just middle of the road.
+Due to the recent addition of two premium burgers (at least in price) it’s now an exceptional value on the 2018 Disney Dining Plan.

 We all know that kitsch is fun.
 Everyone loves a good restaurant.
 It’s irrefutable scientific fact that dinosaurs are awesome.
 So it stands to reason that Restaurantosaurus would be a mind-blowing experience on many different levels.
 Yet, in reality, it’s awful.
 This may seem unexplainable, as mixing so much awesome together should simply result in more awesome.
 However, much like a Slim Jim-flavored ice cream sundae on a bed of BBQ ribs covered in melted cheese, something has gone horribly wrong.

 Before we lambaste Restaurantosaurus for its terrible food, let’s look at what it has done right: theme.
 Restaurantosaurus is over-the-top, and unabashedly kitschy.
 Some people won’t like the intentional kitsch (with the argument that “organic kitsch” works best), but I think it works well.
 I’m not normally one to defend Dinoland for its “clever and layered backstory” (I’ve described it more than once on this blog as lipstick on a pig), but kitsch in small doses and not at the expense of substance works.